snowplow-archive/snowplow.github.com/_posts/2016-10-07-iglu-r6-ceres-released.md

 TOTAL: 1 errors were encountered
 {% endhighlight %}

-If we now update the schema to include the `min` and `max` properties:
+If we now update the schema to include the `minimum` and `maximum` properties:

 {% highlight json %}
 {